Supporting Documentation: Tangible Capital Assets by Main Custodian Ministries as per the Public Accounts of Canada

 - The ministry of Digital Government was dissolved in 2020–2021.

-- The ministry of Intergovernmental Affairs, Infrastructure and Communities was named Infrastructure and Communities from 2016–2017 to 2020–2021.
+- The ministry of Housing, Infrastructure and Communities was named Intergovernmental Affairs, Infrastructure and Communities from 2021–2022 to 2022–2023 and then, Infrastructure and Communities in 2023-2024.

 - Certain comparative figures have been reclassified to conform to the current year’s presentation.
 Details on the reclassification are provided in Note 2, Section 2 of Volume I, Public Accounts of Canada.